brightspot/react-examples/headless-preview/README.md

 2. Play around with other preview functionality that Brightspot provides, such as [setting an expiration](https://www.brightspot.com/documentation/brightspot-cms-user-guide/working-with-shared-previews) on a shared preview link.
 Verify all preview functionality exists for a headless platform.

 ## Troubleshooting
 Having issues running the example application?
-Refer to the [Common Issues](/README.md) section in the respository README for assistance.
+Refer to the [Common Issues](/README.md) section in the repository README for assistance.